 Production commenced on October 27, 1986, at the San Francisco Mint.
 The bullion version of the coin was minted there until 1998 and again from 2011 to this day.
 The bullion coin has also been struck at the West Point and Philadelphia mints over the years, with the majority of them having been made at West Point as of this writing.

 Around 2002, when it became apparent that the Defense National Stockpile’s silver reserves would be depleted, Senator Harry Reid introduced bill S.2954, named the Support of American Eagle Silver Bullion Program Act, to allow the Secretary of the Treasury to buy silver on the open market to continue minting the Silver Eagle bullion coins.
 The bill was passed on June 21 in the Senate and six days later in the House.
 President George W. Bush signed it into law on July 23, 2002.

-The Silver Eagle is a legal tender coin and has always been made as a 1 troy ounce coin.
-Its face value has always been one US dollar and its fineness .999 (99.9% silver).
+The Silver Eagle is a legal tender coin and has always been made as a 1-troy-ounce coin.
+Its face value has always been one US dollar and its fineness is .999 (99.9% silver).